identity-com/on-chain-identity-gateway-v2-evm/smart-contract/threat-model.md

 - `FlexibleNonceForwarder()::execute()`: Allows for meta-transactions to be executed on gateway token operations

+- `Gated::gated()`: Modifier that allows contracts to gate users based on gateway tokens for a given network

 # Key Invariants

 - A gateway token should only be valid on the gateway network it was issued on